dwpy/rtconfig/README.md

 - --store-type: rtconfig server store type
 - --broker-url: rtconfig server broker url

-Or you can start server multiprocess by Gunicorn.
->gunicorn rtconfig.server:app -b 0.0.0.0:8089 -k alita.GunicornWorker -w 2

 ## Login account
 Both of initial user name and password is `admin`.
 If you want to change password or add new account, you need use command like this: